Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### DynmaicpH

-If there is a pH gradient or different pHs are measured in the system or over time, these must be described as well as possible.
+If there is a pH gradient or different pHs are measured in the system, these must be described as well as possible.

 - __pH_beginning__
   - Type: posfloat
-  - Description: The initial pH from which the pH gradient begins.
+  - Description: The initial pH, prior to the start of the reaction, should be specified.

-- __pH_end__
+- __pH_after_event__
   - Type: posfloat
-  - Description: The target pH reached after the pH gradient is applied.
+  - Description: The pH that is present after a specific event has occurred.

+- __event_description__
+  - Type: string
+  - Description: Information regarding the event that caused the pH change.
+In the case of a fed-batch reaction protocol, this event can also be the planned adjustment of the pH value to another specific value based on     the current progress of the reaction process.

-- __gradient_length__
+- __pH_at_XY__
   - Type: posfloat
+  - Description: The pH can also be measured at a variably chosen time point _XY_ during the reaction.

+- __time_at_XY__
+  - Type: posfloat
-  - Description: The distance or time span over which the pH gradient is applied.
+  - Description: Specification of the exact time point _XY_ at which the pH was measured.

-- __gradient_length_unit__
+- __time_unit__
   - Type: string
-  - Description: The gradient length can be specified either as the physical distance (e.g. in meters) or as the time span (e.g. in minutes).

-- __measurement_points__
-  - Type: string
-  - Description: Information about the locations or time points where pH measurements are taken to monitor the gradient.
-This can be important to ensure that the gradient behaves as intended.
+  - Description: Common units for specifying time can be s (seconds) or min (minutes).

 - __detected_when__
   - Type: string